jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/How-long-does-it-take-to-file-for-a-long-time.md

 Warm Notification

-If you have any question about the “time presented free of charge as long as the time spent on filing”, please open ticket so we can solve for you.
+If you have any question about the "time presented free of charge as long as the time spent on filing", please open ticket so we can solve for you.